thegetty/quire-docs/content/learn/tutorial.md

 For the online edition, type `quire site` and press enter.
 A `site` directory will be created in your project, with all the website files inside.
 The files in `site` can then be copied onto virtually any web server or hosting service.
 They include all the page content, images, and styles for the site and are all you need for the site to look and run just as it does when running `quire preview` on your own computer.

-*Read more about outputting your publication files and deploying your site in the [“Multiformat Output”](/documentation/multiformat-output/) chapter of this guide.*
+*Read more about outputting your publication files and deploying your project in the [“Output Your Project”](/documentation/multiformat-output/)and ["Deploy Your Project"](/documentation/deploy/) sections of this guide.*

 ## Congratulations!
 Now What?